lorenzosquadrani/RobertasTree/README.rst

 -  the number of parameters of the model are increased, without increasing overfitting risk (I hope).

 RobertasTree was born as a deep learning model to compete in the Kaggle competition `CommonLitReadibility <https://www.kaggle.com/c/commonlitreadabilityprize>`_.
-The first implementation was thus a task-specific, and was based on Roberta transformer (ref).
+The first implementation was thus a task-specific model based on Roberta transformer (ref).
 While the name remains RobertasTree, here we have tried to develop a general framework: custom classifier, dataset, training algorithm are allowed.
 Of course, the main limitation is unchanged: the number of classes must be a power of 2.

-Since the CommonLitReadibility competition was a regression task, RobertasTree framework also inherited functions to covert a regression task in a classification tasks, and backward.
+Since the CommonLitReadibility competition was a regression task, RobertasTree framework also inherited functions to convert a regression task into a classification tasks, and back.
-This first conversin is simply done by subdividing the target range in intervals and assigning a class labels to them.
+This first conversion is simply done by subdividing the target range in intervals and assigning a class labels to them.
 The classification results are then converted into regression results by a weighted average of the intervals' mid values (where the weights are the predicted classes' probabilities).
 (see Usage section for clearness).